cockroachdb/docs/v21.1/create-changefeed.md

 #### Avro limitations

 Currently, support for Avro is limited and experimental.
-You can only emit an Avro record if you are using a changefeed [connected to Kafka](#create-a-changefeed-connected-to-kafka-using-avro).

 Below are clarifications for particular SQL types and values for Avro changefeeds: